jeffpar/pcjs.v1/_posts/2017-03-24-stepping-through-pdp-10-diagnostics.md

 	033444: 312000 034574  CAME    0,34574          ;history=2
 	033445: 254200 033446  HALT    33446            ;history=1

-The problem here was that after `SETO 0,0`, AC0 contained 777777777777, so when AOBJN added 000001000001 to it, the result should have been 000001000000, but because other another typo, this time in the *opAOBJN()* function:
+The problem here was that after `SETO 0,0`, AC0 contained 777777777777, so when the AOBJN ("Add One to Both Halves of AC and Jump if Negative") instruction added 000001000001 to it, the result should have been 000001000000, but because other another typo, this time in the *opAOBJN()* function:

 ```javascript
 /**